-So I wasn’t as diligent as Queenie.
-So I was probably, it was probably for me two years from when I started the channel to getting monetised, because when I first started, I posted like one video every three months.
+I wasn’t as diligent as Queenie.
+I was probably, it was probably for me two years from when I started the channel to getting monetised, because when I first started, I posted like one video every three months.
 It was, you know, then I’d do a burst of four videos.

 It wasn’t until I got serious about it, where I was creating content consistently that the views happened and like I met the criteria for monetisation.
 I’d probably say for me it was about 50 videos.